We are all in unprecedented times and here at Equifinance we are here to assist and support you during this uncertain period.

 If your mortgage is already in arrears, please speak to us about the options available to you.

-Please be aware that we need at least 4 working days to be able to cancel the Direct Debit therefore if your mortgage payment is due within the next working days this payment will be taken and we will not be able to arrange the mortgage payment holiday for this current month.
-It will then take effect from the following month.
+Please be aware that if you pay by Direct Debit and your mortgage payment is due within the next 4 working days, we will not be able to arrange the mortgage payment holiday for your next monthly payment.
+It will take effect from the following month.

 Q. How long can I have a payment holiday for?